bpandola/advent-of-code/2022/README.md

 Got both parts right on the first try, and hoping to keep that up for as long as possible this year!

+## Day 2: Rock Paper Scissors

+This is exactly the kind of puzzle I love and exactly the kind of puzzle the AOC creator is so good at devising.
+My idea to use lookup tables was the right choice, I think, but I stupidly mixed up which data in the input was me vs my opponent.
+Then, even more stupidly, I forgot to re-do my lookup tables based on my original mistake of swapping the input...
+Anyway, bit of frustration (and it's only the second day!), but I'm happy with the cleaned up code.
+Already broke my correct answer streak (how embarrassing!) but I did get Part 2 correct on the first try once I finally got all my lookup tables properly sorted out.